Collab4exaNBody/exaDEM/CONTRIBUTING.md

 The issue tracker is the preferred channel for bug reports, features requests and submitting pull requests, but please respect the following restrictions:

-- Please do not use the issue tracker for personal support requests (contact directly the authors raphael.prat@cea.fr
+- Please do not use the issue tracker for personal support requests, open a "discussion" so that others can benefit from the exchanges and answers (or contact directly the authors raphael.prat@cea.fr for very specific personal support requests).

 Bug reports
 ===========